jroessler/autoum/README.md

 * Please make sure to keep `pip` and `setuptools` up-to-date
 * AutoUplift was only tested with MacOS and Linux
 * For MacOS it might be necessary to run `brew install libomp`
-* Try running it with `pip --no-cache-dir install`
+* Try running the installation with `pip --no-cache-dir install`

 ## Quick Start